ramongilmoreno/sstruct/README.md

     ...

     $ sstruct help
-    sstruct command help
+    sstruct command help.

-        Parses a Simple Struct[ured] input writes the result to the output stream
+    Parses a Simple Struct[ured] input and writes the result as JSON to the output stream.

+    Usage:

-        Usage: sscript <action> [filename]
+        sscript <action> [filename]

     Where <action> is one of:

         data - Parse input and write result to the output stream

         meta - Parse input and write metadata to the output stream

     The optional [filename] parameter tells which file to parse.
 If no file is given, input will be the input stream.
     $ sstruct data ./samples/README.ss
     {
         "1": "One",